Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Northwestern and its opponents have combined for 47.5 points -- this matchup's over/under -- just twice this year.
+- Northwestern and its opponents have scored at least 48 points only two times this year.

-- Ohio has combined with its opponents to score more than 47.5 points in two games this season.
+- Ohio's games have gone over 48 points in two opportunities this season.

-- Saturday's over/under is 8.5 points higher than the combined 39 PPG average of the two teams.
+- The two teams combine to score 39 points per game, nine less than the total in this contest.

-- The Wildcats and their opponents score an average of 47 points per game, 0.5 fewer than Saturday's total.
+- Wildcats games have an average total of 47 points this season, one fewer than Saturday's over/under.

-- The 53.8 PPG average total in Bobcats games this season is 6.3 points more than this game's over/under.
+- The 48-point total for this game is 5.8 points below the 53.8 points per game average total in Bobcats games this season.

 Northwestern Stats and Trends